King James's School, Knaresborough

 King James's School is located on King James Road, Knaresborough, North Yorkshire, England.
 King James's is a large non-selective school with a large sixth form.

 Admissions

 King James's School is the only secondary school in Knaresborough and serves the town and the surrounding villages.
-The current Headmaster is Carl Sugden.
+The current Headteacher is Clare Martin.
 The school is situated in the centre of the town on the main A59, next to the leisure pool.
-The population of Knaresborough (as well as the surrounding villages) means that it is an oversubscribed school.
+Application to the school must be made via North Yorkshire Council.

 History

 Grammar school

+The school was founded in 1616, as King James Grammar School with a charter from King James I.